-- Real and knowable
+- A Real and Knowable Universe

 An Imaginary Universe

 If this was the case, is there any way to know?
 I certainly think I am real, but how could I know for sure; unless I take one of the little pills from the Matrix.
-The level of sophistication for this simulation is well beyond anything we could do today, but that is no real argument against some more advanced civilization having that capability.
+The level of sophistication for this simulation is well beyond anything we could do today.
+But that is no real argument against some more advanced civilization having that capability.

 The primary reason I have for rejecting this scenario is that it requires me to disbelieve my senses and intellect.
 If I cannot believe that what I see, hear and touch is real; if I cannot believe that I am able to rationally consider the world around me and make decisions about it; then why try to make sense of what is going on around me.
-If is a futile effort and has no chance of success.
+It is a futile effort and has no chance of success.

 A Real but Unknowable Universe